Impact of QED backgrounds on light-by-light scattering measurements at $e^+e^-$ and $e^-e^-$ colliders: Introduction

 \section{Introduction}

-The scattering of light by light in a vacuum is undoubtedly one of the most beautiful processes.
-The cross section of this process was theoretically predicted more than half a century ago~\cite{Heisenberg,Akhiezer,DeTollis,berestetskii}.
-The cross section of the process is very small for optical photons, but it is quite accessible for measurements at photon energies greater than $m_ec^2$.
+The scattering of light-by-light in a vacuum is one of the most fundamental processes in quantum electrodynamics.
+Its cross section was theoretically predicted more than half a century ago~\cite{Euler,Heisenberg,Akhiezer,DeTollis,berestetskii}.
+While the cross section is extremely small for optical photons, it becomes accessible for measurements at photon energies exceeding $m_e c^2$.

-The interaction of photons goes through the box diagram shown in Fig.~\ref{box}, where all charged particles contribute to the amplitude proportional to the fourth power of its electric charge (because the diagram has four vertices).
-The cross section of the process is shown in Fig.~\ref{ggggsig} (upper) and in Fig.~\ref{ggggsig} (bottom) multiplied by the energy squared $s=\WGG^2$, where one can see steps from various particles.
-At small energies quarks are still not free, but for simplicity we included $u$ and $d$ quarks at the $\pi$-meson mass and $s$-quark at $K$-meson mass.
-Amplitudes from fermions interfere, therefore the cross section is proportional to $(\Sigma e_i^4)^2$ At the $\WGG > 2m_Wc^2$ the dominant contribution gives $W$-bosons~\cite{Jikia,Bardin}.
+The elastic scattering of photons proceeds via the box diagram shown in Fig.~\ref{box}, where all charged particles contribute to the amplitude proportional to the fourth power of their electric charge.
+The cross section of this process is shown in Fig.~\ref{ggggsig} (top) and Fig.~\ref{ggggsig} (bottom) multiplied by the squared center-of-mass energy $s=\WGG^2$; the plots clearly demonstrate the threshold effects from various particles.
+At low energies, quarks are not yet asymptotic; for simplicity, we have included $u$ and $d$ quarks at the $\pi$-meson mass scale and the $s$-quark at the $K$-meson mass scale.
+Since the amplitudes from different fermions interfere, the total cross section is proportional to $(\sum e_i^2)^2$.
+At energies $\WGG > 2m_W c^2$, the dominant contribution arises from $W$-boson loops.

-As one can see, the cross section of \GG scattering is large enough at energies 1--100 MeV, and it was proposed already many years ago to study this process at \epem storage rings in collisions of virtual photons~\cite{Baier1975}.
-Although two-photons interactions at \epem colliders were actively studies in the last four decades, but there were no serious dedicated attempts to study elastic photon-photon scattering via the box diagram, such processes were observed only via C-even resonance production.
+As shown, the \gggg scattering cross section is significant at energies of 1--100 MeV.
+It was proposed half a century ago to study this process at \EPEM storage rings through the collision of quasi-real virtual photons~\cite{Baier1975}.
+Although two-photon physics at \EPEM colliders has been actively studied since the 1970s, no systematic attempts were made to observe elastic photon-photon scattering via the box diagram; processes of the type $\gamma^*\gamma^* \to \gamma\gamma$ were observed only through $C$-even resonance production.

+Related to elastic \gggg scattering are Delbr\"{u}ck scattering (elastic photon scattering by a nucleus) and photon splitting in a nuclear field, which also proceed via the box diagram.
+These processes were thoroughly investigated at VEPP-4M in Novosibirsk using a tagged photon beam with energies of 120--450 MeV~\cite{Akhmadaliev-D,Akhmadaliev-PS}.